 Anyways, today I will be helping you with some ideas which will help you to monetize blog to better capabilities.
 I also suggest you read the Harsh article on How to make money blogging (The only guide you will ever need).

-Why I said best way is because, these ways are globally accepted and it works for mass.
-Though, best of income comes when you do something out of the box and it goes in the right direction, but before we move to that channel, it’s better to have steady flow of income.
-These 5 monetization method would help you :
+Why I said best ways is because these ways are globally accepted and it works for mass.
+Though, the best of income comes when you do something out of the box and it goes in the right direction, but before we move to that channel, it’s better to have a steady flow of income.

 Method 2 – Affiliate Marketing